aeeed99/fit-mix/README.md

 # FitMix
 ##### (formally SpinMix)
 ######An online mixing tool that allows fitness professionals and enthusiasts to tailor their music to their workout routines.

-Typically, playlists for workouts and fitness classes are static--at most, they’re themed and ordered for a certain effect.
-FitMix arms athletes and instructors with extensive control for creating dynamic exercise mixes that follow the structure and intensity of their workouts; users can enhance their mixes with sound effects and text-to-speech instructions, even as they clip the best parts of their favorite songs to create invigorating motivational mashups.
+Typically, playlists for workouts and fitness classes are static—at most, they’re themed and ordered for a certain effect.
+FitMix arms athletes and instructors with extensive control for creating dynamic exercise mixes that follow the structure and intensity of their workouts; users can enhance their mixes with sound effects and text-to-speech instructions while they clip the best parts of their favorite songs to create invigorating motivational mashups.

-Though it gives athletes powerful tools for editing their music, FitMix maintains a straightforward, intuitive interface.
-Features such as drag-and-drop reordering, dynamic resizing, and one-click track cropping lets anyone create great mixes with no experience needed.
+FitMix gives athletes powerful tools for editing their music and it maintains a straightforward, intuitive interface for doing so.
+Drag-and-drop reordering, dynamic resizing, and one-click track cropping let anyone create great mixes with no experience needed.

 #Developers